GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/module-functional.rst

-The functional module implements a collection of high-order functions and patters to expose functional programming patters to daScript.
+The functional module implements a collection of high-order functions and patters to expose functional programming patters to Daslang.

 All functions and symbols are in "functional" module, use require to get access to it. ::